Financial Aid

 • Current bank statements

-• Current business and investment records (not including your retirement)
+• Current business and investment statements (not including retirement)

-• Current real estate records (not including your primary home)
+• Current real estate value and debt (not including the primary home)

 The CSS Profile